 The design envisions further access control along the north end of Railway Avenue by way of continuation of the central median, and a significant change to the intersection at Gateway Street where signals would be removed in favour of a free flow intersection configuration with yield control.
 Facilities to enable walking and cycling are proposed as a combination of facilities on public property and private easements.

 Railway Ave 17 Street and Bow Valley Trail intersections

-Timelines & Engagement: Engagement on Phase 3 - Railway Avenue North will begin in 2020.
+Timelines & Engagement: Engagement on Phase 3 - Railway Avenue North is anticipated to take place in 2023.
 Design will progress after further engagement and after data is collected after the construction of Railway South.
 The final design and construction will be subject to additional Council approvals.
-Construction is expected towards the end of the 6-year capital budget window or beyond.